 You don’t have to if you don’t want to, as there is nothing wrong with a soft eggshell or off-white paint.
-Being bold in your colors can really make your kitchen a fun space to be in, and could give you a chance to play around with decorations and backsplashes to create a theme and pull a look together.
-A pale green around your kitchen could be great if you have a lot of plants in your home, or have decorations that would offer a great pop of color, contrasting against the paint.
+Being bold in your colours can really make your kitchen a fun space to be in, and could give you a chance to play around with decorations and backsplashes to create a theme and pull a look together.
+A pale green around your kitchen could be great if you have a lot of plants in your home, or have decorations that would offer a great pop of colour, contrasting against the paint.
 If anything, you could always choose to add an accent wall in your kitchen for a little fancy flair.

 Use Your Surroundings As Inspiration

 If part of your kitchen wall has exposed brick, leave it!
-It adds an undone, laid-back feel to the kitchen, allowing you to embrace the original architectural details, and also giving them new life in your newly remodeled kitchen.
+It adds an undone, laid-back feel to the kitchen, allowing you to embrace the original architectural details, and also giving them new life in your newly renovated kitchen.

 Be Bold With Patterns

 Whether you want to play around with the tiles for your backsplash, or want to add patterns to your wall, cabinets, and even floors, let yourself get crazy with it.
 It can be chaotic, but controlled chaos can sometimes yield the best results, especially if you have the style and personality to complete it.
-Choose vibrant colors to make your kitchen a true work of art.
+Choose vibrant colours to make your kitchen a true work of art.
 Be wary of the kind of appliances and decorations you use if you choose to use loud and bright patterns, as too much could be distracting for the eye.
 If you do decide to go a more patterned route, then opt for decorations that are more simple, so there is some contrast that allows the eyes to rest.